nelinory/myForecast/README.md

 - Internet connection
 - Api key from Dark Sky ® API
 - Location coordinates from Dark Sky ® API
+> Windows Media Center **must support Tls 1.2 security protocol** - it is required to download the weather data from Dark Sky ® API<br/>
+> If you receive: *"Tls v1.2 protocol support is required."* while running myForecast, please follow this article to resolve the issue: https://support.microsoft.com/en-us/help/3154518

 ## Limitations
 - Only 16:9/16:10 screen layouts (widescreen) are supported at the moment